hudmarr/CNN-Food101-TL/README.md

 - Performed predictions on random images for qualitative analysis.

 ### 4. **Conclusions**
 - The EfficientNetB4 model outperformed both the baseline and the earlier EfficientNetB0 configurations.
+Overall I am quite happy with the results as the highest reported accuracy using EfficientNet models was 93% (using EfficientNet-B7) as reported on paperswithcode.com.
 - **Key takeaways**:
   - Full unfreezing was more effective than incremental unfreezing for this dataset.
   - Choosing a larger, more powerful architecture significantly improved performance.